Ujjwal-ismyname/semeval_2026_task_11/README.md

 ### Subtask 4: Multilingual Syllogistic Reasoning with Irrelevant Premises (Multilingual Retrieval + Classification)

 **Goal:** Handle noisy, irrelevant premises in multiple languages.
+The task is to jointly predict the validity of the syllogism and the set of relevant premises that entail the conclusion.

-**Note:**  In this task, the relevant premises is the set of valid statements that are necessary and sufficient to entail the conclusion.
-This means that only "valid" syllogisms will have relevant premises.
+**Note:**  In this task, the set of relevant premises is the set of statements that are necessary and sufficient to entail the conclusion.
+This means that **only "valid" syllogisms** will have relevant premises.

 ### Subtask 4 Metrics: Multilingual Retrieval, Validity, and Bias